hanane-issa/python-crash-course/module1/module_1a_settingup.md

 - Data analysis and manipulation (using libraries like Pandas, NumPy).
 - Data visualization (using libraries like Matplotlib, Seaborn, Plotly).
-- Statistical analysis and modeling (using libraries like SciPy, Statsmodels, Scikit-learn. )
+- Statistical analysis and modeling (using libraries like SciPy, Statsmodels, Scikit-learn).
 - Building and training machine learning models (using libraries like Scikit-learn, TensorFlow, Keras, PyTorch).